bchavez/Bogus/README.md

 	* `Phrase` - Returns a phrase.
 * **`Images`**
 	* `Image` - Gets a random image.
-	* `ImageUrl` - Creates an image URL with http://lorempixel.com.
 	* `Abstract` - Gets an abstract looking image.
 	* `Animals` - Gets an image of an animal.
 	* `Business` - Gets a business looking image.